 Program’s identity and key information

-- Organizers: CHS US, supported by CHS Greece
+- Organized by: CHS US, supported by CHS Greece

 - Open to: Postdoctoral researchers based in Greece or Cyprus (two positions per year)